-In Search for the Migrant Child: Global Histories of Youth and Migration between Knowledge, Experience, and Everyday Life
+In Search OF the Migrant Child: Global Histories of Youth and Migration between Knowledge, Experience, and Everyday Life

-Organized by Friederike Kind-Kovács (Hannah Arendt Institute for Totalitarianism STUDIES, Dresden), Sheer Ganor (University of Minnesota, Minneapolis), and Swen Steinberg (University of Toronto / German Historical Institute Washington with its Pacific Regional Office at University of California Berkeley)
+Organized by Friederike Kind-Kovács & Bettina Hitzer (both Hannah Arendt Institute for Totalitarianism STUDIES, Dresden), Sheer Ganor (University of Minnesota, Minneapolis), and Swen Steinberg (Carleton University, Ottawa / German Historical Institute Washington with its Pacific Regional Office at University of California Berkeley)